Source : www.divaina.com

 The Sangamuwa temple belongs to the 3rd century.
 There were so many kings who reconstructed the Sangamuwa and King Dhatusena had built the Meddeketiya Weva.

 Sangamuwa is a very gloomy place.
-But naturally the place is very clam.
-The rural background has not directly converted to the modern society.
+But naturally, the place is very calm.
+The rural background has not directly converted to modern society.
 But very little infrastructure is there in the rural area.
 There is no electricity even to the temple.

 According to Ven.
 Aluthgama Mangala Thera, the only monk seen in this ancient monastery, the people are financially helpless.

-Artefacts found in an excavation are kept at the site for the people’s observation.
+Artifacts found in an excavation are kept at the site for the people’s observation.
 That means the authority can make a suitable spot like a small cottage, as a museum to protect the archaeological objects.
-But the officers disagreed to my requirements.
+However the officers disagreed with my requirements.

-“I don’t have enough confidence about these officers.
+“I don’t have enough confidence in these officers.
 How could we rest assured that they would not damage the sanctity of this sacred land?”
 Ven Mangala Thera questioned.

-Although Sangamuwa is an archaeological site the temple authority cannot do any construction without the Government permission.
-The Archaeological department cannot do anything beyond the request of temple authority.
+Although Sangamuwa is an archaeological site the temple authority cannot do any construction without the Government’s permission.
+The Archaeological department cannot do anything beyond the request of the temple authority.

-Treasure hunters have tried to excavate the dagoba a number of times.
+Treasure hunters have tried to excavate the dagoba several times.

 The temple bell has been stolen about seven months back.
 Ven Mangala Thera said the police did not take any serious action on the robbery.

-If the situation will continue this way, soon valuable artefacts in the archaeological site will disappear from the ground.
+If the situation continues this way, soon valuable artifacts in the archaeological site will disappear from the ground.
 The solitary kingdom may be dead over time.